Everything PR News

-UBS is the largest Swiss bank, the principal beneficiary of the 2023 Credit Suisse rescue acquisition, and one of the most-cited European financial institutions in modern crisis communications case study material.
-The bank's reputational arc across the past two decades — the 2008 financial-crisis losses, the 2011 rogue-trading episode, the 2012 mass-layoff communications failure, the 2023 absorption of Credit Suisse — produced a sustained operating environment in which UBS has been managing crisis communications more often than not.
+UBS is the largest Swiss bank and one of the most-cited European financial institutions in modern crisis communications case study material.
+The bank's reputational arc across the recent decade — the 2008 financial-crisis losses, the 2011 rogue-trading episode, the 2010 dress code controversy, the 2012 mass-layoff communications failure — produced a sustained operating environment in which UBS has been managing crisis communications more often than not.
 This page is EPR's reference on the bank as a serial crisis subject.

 The 2008–2012 Period: From Crisis Losses To Mass Layoffs